-The functional currency of both AES, Ltd and its wholly-owned subsidiary is the U.S. Dollar.
+The functional currency of the Company is the U.S. Dollar.
 Monetary assets and liabilities denominated in non-U.S. currencies are translated at rates of exchange prevailing on the date of the consolidated balance sheets and revenues and expenses are translated at average rates of exchange for the period.
 Foreign currency remeasurement gains or losses on transactions in nonfunctional currencies are recognized within "Other (income) expenses" in the Consolidated Statements of Operations.